jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 XFS was ported to Linux in 2001 as SGI and IRIX went out of business and the filesystem languished.
 It was opensourced and GPL'd in 2002.
 Red Hat began to see this filesystem as an alternative to ext4 and more mature than other replacements since it had over 10 years of development from the start to handle large sized files.
 Red Hat also hired many of the SGI engineers and developers who created this filesystem and brought it back into production quality.
 Red Hat began with RHEL 7 to deprecate ext4 as the default filesystem and implement XFS as their standard filesystem on the RHEL product.

 XFS is notoriously bad at being used by an everyday computer because its strength is built on storing large database files or using large files.
-You can install the tools needed to make a partition of the XFS format by typing ```sudo apt-get install xfsprogs```; the XFS tools are already installed on Fedora and CentOS by default.
-You can create an XFS filesystem using the ```sudo mkfs.xfs``` command.
-We can grow an XFS filesystem with the command ```xfs_growfs /mount/point -D size```.
+You can install the tools needed to make a partition of the XFS format by typing `sudo apt-get install xfsprogs`; the XFS tools are already installed on Fedora and CentOS by default.
+You can create an XFS filesystem using the `sudo mkfs.xfs` command.
+We can grow an XFS filesystem with the command `xfs_growfs /mount/point -D size`.

 ### Next Generation Linux Filesystems

 The ext4 filesystem served its purpose well but by 2008 became apparent that ext4 was not the right filesystem design for taking full advantage of memory, disk, and processor improvements--as well as the changing use case of computing focusing on large dynamic clusters such as service companies like Google, Facebook, Twitter, and other social media companies.
 These new generation of filesystems combine  the filesystem, volume management, data compression, volume snapshots, and datafile integrity.
 The two main candidates that are opensource and designed to take advantage of this current technological environment are [Btrfs](https://btrfs.wiki.kernel.org/index.php/Main_Page "btrfs wiki page") and [OpenZFS](https://openzfs.org/wiki/Main_Page "openZFS wiki page").

 ### Btrfs

 This project was initially created by Chris Mason at Oracle in 2007, for use on their own storage products to compete against SUN Microsystems ZFS filesystem.
 By 2013 it was considered stable and included in the Linux Kernel.
-Facebook is currently where Chris Mason is employed and they are championing the use of this operating system on [their infrastructure](https://facebookmicrosites.github.io/btrfs/docs/btrfs-facebook.html "Facebook use of btrfs website").
+Facebook is currently where Chris Mason is employed and they are championing the use of this filesystem on [their infrastructure](https://facebookmicrosites.github.io/btrfs/docs/btrfs-facebook.html "Facebook use of btrfs website").

 Btrfs is a modern copy-on-write (CoW) filesystem for Linux.
 Copy-on-write is at its core and optimization pattern that uses pointers instead of making multiple copies of data on a disk, therefore reducing write operations.
 When the original file is modified then a true on disk copy of the file is made[^ch11f121].
 Chris Mason said the goal of Btrfs is, *"to let Linux scale for the storage that will be available.
 Scaling is not just about addressing the storage but also means being able to administer and to manage it with a clean interface that lets people see what's being used and makes it more reliable[^128]."*

 Btrfs adds support for resource pooling and using extents to make logical drives across physical devices removing the need for the use of LVM, volume management is now built in.
 Recently openSUSE and Fedora have adopted Btrfs as a filesystem, but support for Btrfs was remove in RHEL 8 (in favor of XFS and LVM).

-In order to format a system using Btrfs you need to install ```btrfs-progs```.
+In order to format a system using Btrfs you need to install `btrfs-progs`.

        Install Btrfs tools
 ----------------------------------